privacytrustlab/ml_privacy_meter/docs/developer_guide.md

 Start by updating the version number in `/source/conf.py`.

+The `/source/index.rst` can be edited manually.
+You can refer to [this useful cheatsheet](https://sphinx-tutorial.readthedocs.io/cheatsheet/).

 We want to automatically generate rst files with autodoc directives from the code:

 ```bash